BancaSella/JavaOpenAPIClient/README.md

 With our library you need not bother about mentioning the appropriate HTTP method.
 We have designed our client library in such a way to decide itself the right HTTP method and perform invocation on your behalf.

+## Source Module or Library
+This java OpenAPI client that we expose could be integrated inside you application in two ways.
+You can choose the solution that suit you:
+1. You can either take the entire source code module (which is a maven module) and integrate it inside your codebase
+2. You can take only the already built library (inside the lib folder) and put it inside your classpath to invoke the required client API.

 ## Usage
 Invoking our client library (there-by invoking the actual REST) is quite simple and straightforward.
 Let's take an example of `getBalance` API inside `Banking`.
 All you need to do to invoke this service from our client library is
 ```java